flaccagora/genesis_tests/scripts/README.md

 - The script assumes the project root uses `src/` as the Python package root.
 It calls training with `env PYTHONPATH=src python -m train.train config/lightning.py` and forwards simple `--key=value` overrides to the project's configurator.
-- The script uses `nohup` so jobs survive the terminal session; check logs for progress.
+-- The script uses `nohup` so jobs survive the terminal session; check logs for progress.

+Sequential mode notes

+- When `--sequential` is used, the script waits for each launched process to exit before starting the next job.
+If a job exits with a non-zero code, the launcher stops and returns that exit code so you can inspect logs and fix the issue.